bgeneto/siesta-gcc-mpi/README.md

 (./install_netcdf4.bash 2>&1) | tee install_netcdf4.log
 ```

+If anything goes wrong in this step you can check the `install_netcdf4.log` log file.

 #### 4.2.
 Create your custom 'arch.make' file for GCC + MPI build

 First create a custom target arch directory: